Carmen Lyra: Biography

 In 1931, she published Bananos y Hombres (Bananas and Men) anticipating the actual 1934 banana workers' strike, organized by the communist party and in which she played a significant part.
 As her politics and activities became more radical, Lyra was removed from her teaching posts and in 1948, at the conclusion of the Costa Rican Civil War, when José Figueres Ferrer outlawed the communist party she was sent into exile in Mexico.
 Despite repeated pleas to be allowed to return home due to illness, Lyra was denied and died in Mexico City on 14 May 1949.

-In 1962 the Board of Education of Cóbano, named a school in her honor and the Costa Rica Legislative Assembly awarded her the honor of Benemérita de la Cultura Nacional in 1976.
+In 1962 the Board of Education of Cóbano named a school in her honor, and the Costa Rica Legislative Assembly awarded her the honor of Benemérita de la Cultura Nacional in 1976.

 Lyra was inducted into La Galería de las Mujeres de Costa Rica (The Costa Rican Gallery of Women) in 2005.
-As of 2010 Carmen Lyra is depicted on the twenty thousand colon bill.
-The Miravalles Quintet premiered in 2011 at the Teatro Nacional its new work entitled Homenaje a Carmen Lyra, an interdisciplinary chamber show -original Costa Rican composition, painting, literature, narration and dance-inspired by the author's writings.
+As of 2010 Carmen Lyra is depicted on the twenty thousand colón bill.
+The Miravalles Quintet premiered in 2011 at the Teatro Nacional its new work entitled Homenaje a Carmen Lyra, an interdisciplinary chamber show, original Costa Rican composition, painting, literature, narration and dance-inspired by the author's writings.